macccorehenni/Feydor-Campaign/Intro.md

-# Campaign Setting and Introduction to the Character, Yaereene "Yae" Inphyra
+# Campaign Setting and Introduction to the Characters Yaereene "Yae" Inphyra and Ferris Empharo

 You find yourself in a castle town.
 It looks like any other — large, full of people, full of surprises.
 But what you don't see, what you _hear_, is a child.
 You walk into the typically ornate castle, find yourself in a whirlwind of joy, the King and Queen having had a child.
 "I name her, _Yaereene_," the queen proclaims.